jukeks/tukki/README.md

 # tukki

-A toy key-value store built to explore log-structured merge-tree (LSM tree) concepts.
+A toy distributed key-value store built to explore log-structured merge-tree (LSM tree) and replication concepts.

 <br />

+> [!WARNING]
+> This is a toy database not fit for production use.
+It will eat your data.

 ## Operations